Kemal-RC-GH/Final_Project-ROEM/README.md

 This includes instantiating the class and using the methods in your app.
 Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.

-    File name for the class definition: utility.py > class Users
+    File name for the class definition: utility/users.py

     Line number(s) for the class definition: from line 3 to line 19